Ancient Vessels

 So there you have it: reduced draft and fuel usage, more speed and range, less cavitation and vibration.
 Tunnels aren't necessary for all boats, but when draft is a problem, they can be the answer.

-We can build any powerboats.
-Accurate and premium quality.
-Custom model is our specialty.
 If you can take photos of your boat, we can build the model for you.
 The process is simple and easy.
 We need only a small commitment deposit to start the process.
-The remaining balance won't be due until the model is complete.
-Please click here for lead time.
+The remaining balance won't be due until the model is complete and approved by you.
+To commission a model, please click here to let us know of your preferences.

 Click to view our other Viking boats: Viking 64, Viking 65, Viking 74.